scandum/rotate/README.md

 The most commonly used rotation algorithms (aka block swaps) were documented around 1981 and haven't notably changed since.

-Below I'll describe several variants, notably the conjoined triple reversal, followed by a benchmark graph.
+Below I'll describe the known variants as well as three novel rotation algorithms introduced in 2021, notably the trinity rotation, followed by a benchmark graph.

 Introduction to rotating
 ------------------------